-Nail salon managers are in charge of planning and overseeing daily operations at their business.
+Nail salon managers are responsible for planning and overseeing daily operations at their business.

-Depending on the nature of the salon (or chain of salons) their role involves client-facing work, or not.
-Some managers also work as nail technicians part of the time in smaller salons.
+Depending on the nature of the salon (or chain of salons) their role might involve client-facing work, or not.
+Some managers even work as nail technicians part of the time in smaller salons.

-This can mean handling client complaints or feedback, holding regular staff meetings, placing orders for nail polish and manicure supplies from vendors (and negotiating the best prices), conducting marketing research, and staying up-to-date on the industry trends.
+This can mean handling client complaints or feedback, holding regular staff meetings, ordering nail polish and manicure supplies from vendors (and negotiating the best prices), conducting marketing research and staying up-to-date on the latest industry trends.

 Every manager isn’t necessarily a great manager, and the difference is in how they support their staff while also improving the client’s experience and increasing profitability.